The Clear Edge

 Common failure: Delegating Level 1 decisions without documented criteria.
 Your team won’t guess your standards correctly—you need to write them down first.

-Level 2: Modify Decisions
+Level 2: Delegating Context-Based Client And Student Decisions

 A $71K/month course creator had 3 team members supporting 220 active students.
 Student questions came through support tickets—40-60 weekly.
 She personally answered 80% of them because “students expect to hear from me.”